kris-classes/crypto/Week5/README.md

 ... blah blah etc etc
 ```

-Go to the netcat terminal and start typing:
+Before your browser request times out, type this into the netcat terminal and check your browser after typing each line:

 ```shell
 HTTP/1.1 200 OK